RgbTrouw/Qs-Messenger/README.md

      along with this program.
 If not, see <https://www.gnu.org/licenses/>.

- Qs Messenger Client and Server for Linux, Windows (and Android*)
+ Qs Messenger Client and Server for Linux, Windows (and Android soon*)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

      - C++ open source program developed with qt5 / Qt Creator IDE -